kevinfengcs88/nvim/README.md

 - Figure out where "utf-8" Field autocomplete comes from, coding lines that end with '8' annoyingly autocomplete to this bogus
 - Change directory structure to suggested one (include `after`) folder; this could possibly improve startup time as well (clean this one up)
 - Fix noice error with transparency plugins
-- Fix peek markdown preview
+- Fix peek markdown preview (or try to use markdown-preview with a faster startup time)